nmshd/documentation/_docs_integrate/attribute-introduction.md

 #### Own shared and peer shared RelationshipAttributes

 A [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) can only exist in the context of a Relationship and must therefore be stored locally for both Identities involved in the Relationship.
-Accordingly, the [creation of a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) corresponds to the creation of one [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for its `owner` and one LocalAttribute for the peer with whom the `owner` has established a Relationship.
+Accordingly, the [creation of a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) corresponds to the creation of one [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for its `owner` and one LocalAttribute for the peer with whom the `owner` has established the Relationship in whose context the RelationshipAttribute is to exist.
 The own shared RelationshipAttribute is the LocalAttribute of the `owner` of the RelationshipAttribute and the peer's LocalAttribute is referred to as a peer shared RelationshipAttribute.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/dd79b31c-0404-48bb-9773-9b989801c03c" id="RbDyLSjh7BzY"></iframe></div>